-- For applicants whose native language is not English, an official score report not more than three years old on the Test of English as a Foreign Language (TOEFL) is required prior to admission.
+An official score report not more than three years old on the Test of English as a Foreign Language (TOEFL) is required prior to admission.
 Applicants for Master of Arts or Master of Divinity programs must score at least 83 on internet-based tests, 220 on computer-based tests or 557 on paper-based tests.
 Applicants for the Doctor of Ministry, Doctor of Educational Ministry, or Master of Theology must score at least 90 on this test.
 Applicants for the Doctor of Missiology, and Doctor of Philosophy programs must score at least 95 on this test.

-- Applicants, other than Doctoral applicants, who are graduates of a United States college or university may request a waiver of the TOEFL requirement.
+Applicants, other than Doctoral applicants, who are graduates of a United States college or university may request a waiver of the TOEFL requirement.
 Transcripts are required to verify the degree.

-- International students seeking F-1 (student) visas must provide the seminary’s Supervisor for Ministry Resources and Internationals with affidavit(s) of adequate annual financial support, and unless transferring from a U.S. school, provide a deposit.
-This deposit is necessary in order to ensure at least minimum funds to begin studies.
-Guidelines for determining the required amount for the deposit and the annual support are available on the International Student Checklist.
+International students seeking F-1 (student) visas must provide the seminary’s Supervisor for Ministry Resources and Internationals with affidavit(s) of adequate annual financial support and unless transferring from a U.S. school, provide a deposit.

 International applicants are advised to submit their applications at least four months prior to the semester or term in which they wish to begin studies.
 If admission materials are not complete at least 45 days prior to the date when the applicant wishes to begin studies at Southern, the applicant will be notified of the withdrawal of their application.

 The seminary cannot provide any applicant a Form I-20 necessary for the F-1 (student) visa unless, at least 30 days before the semester or term begins, the applicant has been approved for admission and has provided the financial documents and deposit mentioned.